 Organizations worldwide start automation initiatives to improve and automate their respective business processes.
 Unfortunately, not every initiative has a happy ending.
 According to an EY study, approximately 30% to 50% RPA-related fail, and that’s quite a high number, you’ll agree.

-To answer these questions, we decided to make a dos and don’ts list and help you focus on the good practices while avoiding the approaches that could negatively affect your initiative.
+To answer these questions, we decided to make a do's and don’ts list and help you focus on the good practices while avoiding the approaches that could negatively affect your automation initiative.
 Read on.

-First, let’s start with the actions that can ensure your initiative is successful.
+First, let’s start with the actions that can ensure your automation initiative is successful.

 Having an in-depth overview of a process is essential for understanding it, which could ultimately help you see if you’re doing something wrong.
 Creating a detailed backlog could help you see the big picture, as well as some details you might be missing.
 Most importantly, you’ll have a detailed outline of the steps you need to take to automate your business process.

 When building a backlog, you need to answer several key questions:

 Once you decide to start an automation initiative in your organization, it’s very important to build awareness about it so that your co-workers won’t get negative sentiments towards it.
 Introducing automation is a significant change, and helping employees understand the true nature of automation could help them adopt it faster and even become interested in learning more.